Magistrates Court Results

 Scott Keywood (aged 40), of Warren Road, Croydon, Surrey, pleaded guilty to driving a Nissan vehicle on Camber Road, Camber, on August 29, while more than twice over the drink drive limit.
 He gave a breath alcohol reading of 87 microgrammes.
 The legal limit is 35 microgrammes.
 He was sentenced to six weeks in prison, suspended for 14 months.
 Magistrates said the reason for the sentence was that it was his second offence within two years and his third drink-driving offence.
 They made a community order with a requirement to attend a drink impaired drivers programme.
 He was fined £500 and banned from driving for three years.

 Hamid Mosadegh (aged 57), of Mount Pleasant Road, Hastings, was found guilty of driving a Mercedes vehicle on Marina, St Leonards, on January 7, without due care and attention.
 He was fined £250 and ordered to pay £500 in prosecution costs.
 His driving record was endorsed with four penalty points.

 Brian Croucher (aged 58), of Stream Lane, Sedlescombe, was found guilty of failing to provide information relating to the identity of the driver of a vehicle who was alleged to have been guilty of an offence.
 The offence took place on January 17.
 He was fined £300 and ordered to pay £300 in prosecution costs.
 His driving record was endorsed with six penalty points.

-Harvey Heritage, 26, of Harbour Way, St Leonards, pleaded guilty to assaulting a woman by sending her a letter and attending her place of work.
-The offence took place at St Leonards on January 31.
-He was given a one year conditional discharge and ordered to pay £350 in prosecution costs.
+Robert Gibson (aged 74), of Bracken Close, Crowborough, pleaded guilty to harassing a woman by sending her a letter and attending her place of work.
+The offence took place at Bexhill between March 1 and April 25.
+He was given a one year conditional discharge and ordered to pay £500 in prosecution costs.
 Magistrates also made a restraining order.